 - Predictive questions, which seek to understand the intent or future outcome around a topic.
 The objective here it to use past information to predict reactions to hypothetical events.

-- Interpretive questions, which aim to understand people’s behavior in a natural setting.
-The objective is to gather feedback on a group’s behavior without affecting the outcome.
+- Interpretive questions, which aim to understand people’s behaviour in a natural setting.
+The objective is to gather feedback on a group’s behaviour without affecting the outcome.

 A quantitative question is used to prove or disprove a researcher’s hypothesis through descriptions, comparisons, and relationships.
 It typically involves the population to be studied, identifying independent vs. dependent variables, and the research design.
 Quantitative questions are created to express the causality between variables and whether this relationship is relevant.